 Every arts commentator carries her own implicit aesthetic.
 The third critique is that the author’s inventiveness is ‘rarely allied to any depth of feeling.’
 It is a phrase with a tang of the Lord David Cecil era were critical criteria revolved around whether an artist ‘affirmed the eternal spirit of man.’
 Gower is not V S Pritchett.
 If Too Cold for Snow were music it would be by Frank Zappa, if a canvas it would be hung on a gallery wall alongside Max Beckmann and Otto Dix.
 These two are artists not to the liking of all.
 The feeling is in the language itself, not in the content extracted from the language.
 But then reading is a personal thing.

 The fourteen stories have three virtues of the genre.
 There is the closeness of observation.
 Gower’s characters know how to snare a snake or age a bird by the abrasion on its wings.
 There is the narrative thrust that evokes the reader’s sheer basic curiosity to want to know what happened next.
 The opening sentence of ‘Shearwater Nights’ reads ‘It was a summer of sex and seabirds, arranged around two events that were to shape Kenny’s life forever.’
 ‘Mission Creep’ starts with ‘Krink was the only contract killer working out of Gwynedd.’

-But there is a bravery to this writing.
+But there is a bravery to Jon Gower’s writing.
 He takes the part of a songbird who can hear her hunter’s boots crunching in the wood.
 He senses the aroma of tide wrack in an act of intimacy.
 Two diffident hands close together and ‘the world contracted to the warmth of her hand and it was more than sufficient.’
-It is bold writing and it is true; and boldness in any field of endeavour is to be applauded. .
+It is bold writing and it is true, and boldness in any field of endeavour is to be applauded.